volpatto/anp-data-analysis/README.md

 ## Where is the analysis?

-You can find what we are doing in the `eda.ipynb` sited in "notebook" dir.
+You can find what we are doing in the `eda_anp_presentation_pyBR14.ipynb` sited in "notebook" dir.
 Check it out!
 That notebook was used as a base to the presentation Diego did at [Python Brasil[14]](https://2018.pythonbrasil.org.br/), the biggest brazilian Python conference.

 To enjoy the best, download the `.ipynb` and run locally in your computer (instructions below).